• Skip to primary navigation

 Customer retention is often looked upon as a huge mountain of a challenge that everyone, from marketing to product development, struggles with.

 With the massive adoption of mobile apps, the customer retention strategies that used to work in the past are no longer functional.
-Also, every business is trying to boost it’s in-app engagement, which in turn maximizes every other aspect of revenue and profits.
+Also, every business is trying to boost its in-app engagement, which in turn maximizes every other aspect of revenue and profits.

 If you think about it, engagement and retention are two sides of the same coin.
 One supplements the other.

 • Engagement: Refers to the user activity on your mobile app.
-How many times do they open it, how much time do they spend it, how many transactions/activities are conducted, etc.?
+How many times do they open it, how much time do they spend on it, how many transactions/activities are conducted, etc.?
 Metrics like Daily Active Users (DAU) and Monthly Active Users (MAU) help measure in-app engagement.

 • Retention: Refers to the population of existing customers you are able to retain during a given period.
 In mobile app parlance, it is the number of customers who return to the app within 30 days of installation.